ben-n93/ben-n93.github.io/content/blog/filling_missing_dates.md

 Title: Data cleaning with SQL: filling missing dates
 Date: 2024-09-19
 Description: Data cleaning with SQL to fill missing dates/data clean in a dataset in Snowflake data warehouse.
-A recursive common table expression (CTE) is used with the solution.
+Two solutions (both using a recursive CTE) is presented.
 Tags: SQL, Snowflake, data-cleaning

 Filling in missing dates is a common data cleaning task that can be a bit of a curly problem when taking into account different groups of data within a dataset.

 To demonstrate this (and the solutions) I'll be using a table called `page_traffic`:

 |DT|PAGE_NAME|PAGE_VIEWS|
 |--|---------|----------|